 First, you can see what the world’s best traders and analysts are thinking.
 Nvstr allows you to quickly and simply explore the portfolios of famous investors like Warren Buffett, Carl Icahn, Bill Ackman, and many more.
 This is similar to the analyst profiles you may find on a platform like TipRanks.

 Taking this one step further, Nvstr gives you the same insight into the portfolios of anyone using the brokerage.
 You can establish “connections” with other traders – family, friends, or strangers whose investing style you look up to – to share trading ideas and information about your portfolios.

 Within those portfolios, you’ll find information about the expected return on particular stocks and the investor’s confidence in that expected return.
 Just as important, you can compare the expected return to actual performance at a glance, as well as quickly see how well that trader’s stock ideas have performed historically.
-These easy to find metrics allow you to evaluate immediately whether someone’s ideas have a history of profitability.
+These easy to find metrics allow you to evaluate immediately whether someone’s ideas have a history of profitability (similar to Kinfo).

 Nvstr also allows for some interesting interactions between traders that enhance the usability of the platform for increasing your own knowledge base.
 For any idea you see, there is an “ask why” button that allows you to ask the original investor to give you more information about where their expected return from a position comes from.

 In addition, when you go to investigate a single stock’s page, you’ll find a list of pros and cons for that stock in addition to the standard fundamental information.
 As on a forum board, investors can upvote and downvote these pro and con ideas so that the best reasons for owning, shorting, or avoiding a stock are surfaced to the top of the list.
 You can also quickly see what ratings, if any, your connections have for that stock and their respective price targets.